-In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of J & J Snack Foods Corp. and Subsidiaries as of September 29, 2007 and September 30, 2006, and the consolidated results of their operations and their consolidated cash flows for each of the fiscal years in the three-year period ended September 29, 2007 (52 weeks, 53 weeks and 52 weeks) in conformity with accounting principles generally accepted in the United States of America.
-Also in our opinion, J & J Snack Foods Corp. and Subsidiaries maintained, in all material respects, effective internal control over financial reporting as of September 29, 2007, based on criteria established in Internal Control-Integrated Framework issued COSO.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of J&J Snack Foods Corp. and Subsidiaries as of September 27, 2008 and September 29, 2007, and the consolidated results of their operations and their consolidated cash flows for each of the fiscal years in the three-year period ended September 27, 2008 (52 weeks, 52 weeks and 53 weeks) in conformity with accounting principles generally accepted in the United States of America.
+Also, in our opinion, the related financial statement schedule, when considered in relation to the basic financial statements taken as a whole, presents fairly, in all material respects, the information set forth therein.
+Also in our opinion, J&J Snack Foods Corp. and Subsidiaries maintained, in all material respects, effective internal control over financial reporting as of September 27, 2008, based on criteria established in Internal Control-Integrated Framework issued by COSO.